Classical Greek Tactics: A Cultural History: Synopsis

 Classical Greek Tactics was written by Roel Konijnendijk based on his doctoral thesis, which was completed under Hans van Wees at University College London.
-In it, Konijnendijk re-assesses ancient Greek warfare by examining literary evidence from the fifth and fourth centuries BCE.
+In it, Konijnendijk reassesses ancient Greek warfare by examining literary evidence from the fifth and fourth centuries BCE.
 He constructs what he calls the "traditional" view of Greek warfare before the Peloponnesian War of the late fifth century BCE, which sees warfare as primarily carried out in a ritualistic, agonistic fashion for motives of honour and prestige; as primarily focused upon clashes between armoured heavy infantry known as hoplites; and as conducted with little regard for strategy, tactics or deception.
-He argues that this view of Greek warfare has little basis in the surviving sources, but is a construct largely of nineteenth- and twentieth-century German-speaking scholarship in military science, particularly from the Kingdom of Prussia.
-Konijnendijk considers this group of scholars, whom he terms "the Prussians", to have written about Greek warfare largely as a means to illustrate military ideas about their own period, relying more on their own experience of military service than ancient evidence.
+Konijnendijk argues that this view has little basis in primary sources from the ancient Greek world, and is largely a construct of nineteenth- and twentieth-century military science theory from German literature, particularly from the Kingdom of Prussia.
+He considers this group of scholars, whom he terms "the Prussians", to have written about Greek warfare largely as a means to illustrate contemporary military ideas from their own period, relying more on their own experience of military service than ancient evidence.

 Against this view, Konijnendijk argues that Greek warfare was driven by the desire to "destroy the enemy in a ruthless display of military power ... at minimal risk to the militia army that city-states relied on to fight their battles".
-Successive chapters discuss the comparatively low amount of military training afforded to classical Greek warriors, who were mostly untrained citizen-soldiers who served only in times of war; the strategic concerns shown by Greek commanders around choosing a battlefield; the development of military formations and the use of combined arms between hoplites, lighter infantry such as peltasts, and cavalry; the use of tactics and specialist troops to generate an advantage; and the importance of pursuit and mass killing during a rout, which was carried out in preference to more symbolic actions such as setting up a tropaion.
+Successive chapters discuss the comparatively low amount of military training afforded to classical Greek warriors, who were mostly untrained citizen-soldiers that served only in times of war; the strategic concerns shown by Greek commanders around choosing a battlefield; the development of military formations and the use of combined arms between hoplites, lighter infantry such as peltasts, and cavalry; the use of tactics and specialist troops to generate an advantage; and the importance of pursuit and mass killing during a rout, which was carried out in preference to more symbolic actions such as setting up a tropaion or victory monument.